Get Tech Tips

-Our power in the US makes one full rotation from positive peak to negative peak 60 times per second or 60hz (50hz in many other countries).
+Our power in the US makes one complete rotation from positive electrical peak to positive peak 60 times per second or 60hz (50hz in many other countries).

-This means that the generators at the the power plant are running at 3600 RPM if they only had two poles of power (60 cycles per second x 60 seconds per minute = 3600 rotations per minute).
+That means that the generators at the power plant would have to run at 3600 RPM if they only had two poles of power (60 cycles per second x 60 seconds per minute = 3600 rotations per minute).
 In reality, power plant generators can run at different speeds, depending on the number of magnetic poles within the generator.
 This phenomenon is replicated in motor design.

-In a 2 pole motor it rotates all the way around every cycle, making the no load speed of 2 pole motor in the US 3600 RPM.
+In a 2-pole motor, it rotates all the way around every cycle, making the no-load speed of a 2-pole motor in the US 3600 RPM.

-A 4 pole motor only goes half the way around per cycle, this makes the no load (Syncronous) RPM 1800
+A 4-pole motor only goes half the way around per cycle; this makes the no-load (Synchronous) RPM 1800.

-This means a 1075, 6 pole motor will run at 1075 RPM under rated load at high speed.
-Medium speed will have greater winding resistance than high and therefore greater slip.
-Low speed will have a greater winding resistance than medium and have even greater slip.
+That means that a 1075 6-pole motor will run at a 1075 RPM underrated load at high speed.
+Medium speed will have greater winding resistance than the high speed and, therefore, greater slip.
+Low speed will have a greater winding resistance than medium and have an even greater slip.

-Variable speed ECM (Electronically commutated motor) motors, are actually three phase motors that are powered by a variable frequency.
-In essence the motor control takes the incoming electrical frequency and converts it to a new frequency (cycle rate) that no longer needs to be 60hz.
-This control over the actual frequency is what makes ECM motors so much more variable in ten speeds they can run.
+Variable-speed ECM (electronically commutated motor) are motors that are powered by a variable frequency.
+In essence, the motor control takes the incoming electrical frequency and converts it to a new frequency (cycle rate) that no longer needs to be 60hz.
+This control over the actual frequency makes ECM motors so much more variable in the ten speeds they can run.

-So in summary.
-There are three way you can change a motor speed.
+So, in summary, there are three ways you can change a motor speed: